n0nBin4ry/MCD-AnalogueGame/README.md

 			- If you escape to another tile where there is an unslayed monster then you must immediately commence combat over with new monster.
 		- If you lose the roll, do what the card says.
 Then your turn ends there and you can try to attack or run on your next turn.

+## Gear
+- Gear is found in the loot deck.
+- Each player can only have 1 helmet, 1 piece of armor, and 1 weapon at a time.
+- Helmets have the word Helmet in the name.
+- Armor has the word Armor in the name.
+- Weapons are everything else that isn't a scroll or potion.

 ## Potions & Scrolls
+- Potions & Scrolls are in the loot deck.
 - Only a Wizard can use scrolls and only a cleric can use potions.
 - Either of these two types can be used at any time, even if it's not the player's turn.
 - The card can be used on the player themselves or other players on the same tile or adjacent tiles.